tencentyun/intlcloud-documents/product/监控与管理/云审计/API 文档/创建 CloudAudit_intl.md

 ## API Description
-This API (CreateAudit) is used to create CloudAudit.
+The API CreateAudit is used to create CloudAudit.
 Domain name for API access: `cloudaudit.api.qcloud.com`

 ## Request Parameters